12 Qawl 166 B.E. (Baha’i calendar)

 A little while later, out of the corner of my eye, I saw a No. 11 bus.
 By this time, it was 6:20 p.m.
 The last No. 11 was supposed to have come through the area more than an hour before.
 I boarded the bus, and commented that I didn’t expect the No. 11 to be running this late.
 The bus driver said that the roads were bad in many parts of the city.
 She described how a four-minute trip down Whitney Way took her 25 minutes, and that the road was so slick that she was driving “mostly sideways.”
 I was glad I didn’t have to travel that far.
 She drove very carefully and methodically.
 The bus dropped me off at Capitol Square and I was able to take a No. 6 home from there.

 My old home of Chicago has a very fast and efficient snow removal system.
-I think it dates back to when a mayor lost a re-election bid in 1979 due to issues with snow removal.
+I think it dates back to when a mayor lost a re-election bid in 1979 due to issues with snow removal in the Blizzard of 1979.
 It’s rare for incumbent mayors to lose elections in Chicago, so when this mayor did, it apparently put the fear of God in every city, state and municipal official within sixty square miles.
 As such, snowplows and salt trucks there start their engines when so much as a snowflake falls.

 But few people here complain.
 I’ve heard some people say that it is the rugged nature of Wisconsin.
 I think I would look quite rugged if my face went through a windshield.
 Some say it’s a question of knowing how to drive in this weather.
 My question is this–at what speed is it safe to drive on black ice?

 So, I really have no choice but to grin and bear it until March or April.
 People ask me how I can stand waiting outside for the bus in the winter.
 I reply that I much prefer it to driving on the roads in the winter.
 It’s times like these that I’m glad I don’t own a car.